Matb85/PhotoEditor/README.md

 # Photo Editor

-## A fully functional free online Photo Editor
+## A fully functional free online Photo Editor (works only in Chromium browsers for now)

 ## A working example: https://matb85.github.io/PhotoEditor/